 Delicious, healthy and keto Brussels sprouts gratin is topped with shredded gruyere and pork rind panko, then baked until hot and bubbly.

-Gratins, in general, are a proof of the genius of the French – you can take any vegetable, top it with a browned crust of melted cheese and buttery breadcrumbs, and it will magically turn VERY palatable.
+Gratins, in general, are proof of the genius of the French.
+You can take any vegetable, top it with a browned crust of melted cheese and buttery breadcrumbs, and it will magically turn VERY palatable.